 What type of attachment?

-How does AOD use influence the type of attachment?
+How does alcohol and other drugs use influence the type of attachment?

 |2.
 Social competencies||